kenwals/BoWood-Audio/README.md

 ### Scope

-The time allocated to build this project was shorter then previous projects, luckily for me the site owner is very flexible with the scope.
+The time allocated to build this project was shorter than previous projects, luckily for me, the site owner is very flexible with the scope.
 The site will be first made to an MVP, and if there is additional time, content/features can be added.

 ### Visitor Goals

 1. As a visitor to this site, I want to see what services are available so I can decide if I want to do business here.
-2. As a visitor to this site, I want to see pictures of the studio, so I know who what to expect.
+2. As a visitor to this site, I want to see pictures of the studio, so I know what to expect.
 3. As a visitor to this site, I want to be able to contact the studio, so that I can make queries or request a booking.
 4. As a visitor to this site, I want to be able to view the range of products that are on sale, so that I can make an online purchase.
 5. As a visitor to this site, I want to be able to view individual product details, so that I check product details before deciding to purchase.